Academic and Student Life

 * Friday – Club Activities 4: 30-5: 30 pm

 Clarifying Comments on Daily Schedule:

-- The students are grouped into multi – aged groups, in which they have the responsibility of taking care of the classrooms and cleaning.
+- Cleaning time: The students are grouped into multi – aged groups, in which they have the responsibility of taking care of the classrooms and cleaning.

 - Club Activities: Like the education system in Japan, the Japanese School offers opportunity for students to be part of school clubs that meet after school on Mondays.
 These include: Dance, Art, Gym Sports, and Field Sports.